Guest Posts

 Make some time to review your business bank accounts against your records regularly.
 This will not only help you catch erroneous entries and inaccurate records faster, but it will also prevent fraudulent activity from going undetected.

-The impact of Accounting errors on your business
+The impact of accounting errors on your business

 It doesn’t matter whether your accounting error is as simple as forgetting to record the thank-you gift you sent your client last month or whether it’s as significant as getting your hard drive wiped out.
 Regardless, their future consequences can put your business at risk.